Xyvir/iex.run/.github/readme.md

 1. Purchase a short, pithy, vanity domain name like 'iex.run'.
 Get a .run ending if you wanna be cool like me.
 (3 letter names are about as short as you can go w/o paying ridiculous pricing.)
 2. Fork this repository and name it identically to the unique URL you purchased above.
 3. Set up the forked repo as a Github Page using the vanity URL purchased above.
-4. Update mandatory configs and preferences in the /etc/+main.config file.
+4. Optional : Set Custom iex.run Options and webpage banner within /customization folder.
 5. Upload powershell scripts, batch files, or small binaries to the /scripts folder
 6. Launch those scripts from any Windows endpoint using the simple iex.run syntax, the stub script launcher, or Magic URLs.